Sqeaky/robot/RobotCMake.md

 ## Using Cmake

 You can read the [official CMake Tutorial](https://cmake.org/cmake-tutorial/) or get a brief versions here.
 Choose if you want to use the command like or the cmake-gui.
-The command line is easier to automate and can be called from your IDE, continuous integration system or other automation, but the cmake-gui could be easier to learn and allow easier access to options
+The command line is easier to automate and can be called from your IDE, continuous integration system or other automation, but the cmake-gui could be easier to learn and allow easier access to options.

 ### CMake Command Line